hvonwah/cloud-models-code/README.md

 |- Example 4.6
 |  |- run.bash
 |  |- rainy_air_unsaturated_rising_bubble_3d.py
+|- Example 4.7
+|  |- run.bash
+|  |- rainy_air_squall_line.py
+|  |- data_squall_line.txt
 ```

 # Installation
 Detailed instructions and the specific version of NGSolve used are given in `install.txt`.

 # How to reproduce
 The specific examples presented in our work are implemented in the python files of the corresponding folders.
 The `run.bash` file in each subdirectory contains the command-line options used to compute the presented results.

 **IMPORTANT:** The computations require large computational resources, depending on the discretisation parameters used.
 It may also be beneficial to change some of the parameters inside the python files.
-In particular it may be worth changing
+In particular it may be worth changing:
-- `compile_flag=True` to produce and compile c++ code of the forms for faster evaluation
+- `compile_flag=True` to produce and compile c++ code of the forms for faster evaluation.
 - `vtk_flag=True` to export VTK files to inspect the results visually after the simulation.
 - `SetNumThreads(X)` to set the number of shared-memory parallel threads to `X`.